-The role of governance in how effectively marine protected areas in the Irish Sea reach their biological conservation objectives while maintaining sustainable use.
+The role of ecosystem management in how effectively marine protected areas in the Irish Sea reach their biological conservation objectives while maintaining sustainable use.

 Twitter – https://twitter.com/constanceschere

 9 – Political Ecology, Energy & Environmental Health

 Bailey J.J., Cunningham, C.A., Griffin, D.C., Hoppit, G., Metcalfe, C.A., Schéré, C.M., Travers, T.J.P., Turner, R.K., Hill J.K., Sinnadurai, P., Stafford R., Allen D., Isaac N., Ross B., Russi D., Chamberlain B., Harvey Sky N., McKain S. (2022).
 Protected Areas and Nature Recovery.
 Achieving the goal to protect 30% of UK land and seas for nature by 2030.
 London, UK.
 Available at: www.britishecologicalsociety.org/protectedareas

 Schéré, C.M., Schreckenberg, K., Dawson, T.P., and Jones, N. (2021) It’s just conservation: to what extent are marine protected areas in the Irish Sea equitably governed and managed?
 Frontiers in Marine Science. pp. 1-17.
 DOI: 10.3389/fmars.2021.668919